luapower/luapower-all/tr.md

 ### `sel:replace(s, [len], [charset], [maxlen]) -> t|f`

 Replace selection with text.
-The text is re-shaped, re-wrapped (if it was previously wrapped), re-aligned (if it was previously aligned), and the clip rectangle (if any) is invalidated.
+The text is re-shaped and must be re-wrapped and re-layouted before being painted again.

 ## Rendering stages